Bucknalla/notehub-dfu-action/README.md

-# Notehub Outbound Firmware Deployment GitHub Action
+# Notehub Outboard Firmware Deployment GitHub Action

-A Go-based GitHub Action for deploying [outbound firmware](https://dev.blues.io/notehub/host-firmware-updates/notecard-outboard-firmware-update/#notecard-outboard-firmware-update) updates to devices via the Notehub API.
-This action handles OAuth2 authentication, firmware upload, and outbound device firmware update (ODFU) triggering.
+A Go-based GitHub Action for deploying [outboard firmware](https://dev.blues.io/notehub/host-firmware-updates/notecard-outboard-firmware-update/#notecard-outboard-firmware-update) updates to devices via the Notehub API.
+This action handles OAuth2 authentication, firmware upload, and outboard device firmware update (ODFU) triggering.

 > [!WARNING]
 > This action is experimental and support is not guaranteed at this time.
 This is subject to change.